How to Grow Carrots in a Container or Planter

 Know your planting season

 The elevated planter in this video is in Tucson, Arizona.
 The seeds were planted in October, and this video was shot in January, so they’re just about ready to be harvested.
 In other parts of the country (and world), this is not the ideal planting season for carrots.
-If you’re in a more northern climate, aim for early spring or early fall to plant in an elevated planter.
+If you’re in a more northern climate, aim for early spring or early fall to sow carrot seeds regardless of whether you’re growing them in the ground, a container, or an elevated planter.

 If you try to grow anything in an elevated planter in the south during the summer, the potting mix will dry out.
-Similarly, if you try to grow anything in an elevated planter during the winter months in the north, it will freeze.
+Similarly, the contents of an elevated planter will freeze during the winter months in the north.